eflames/pignu/README.md

 Pignu is based on Laravel Framework version 7.x and is formerly knonw as Tera Admin V3 by Grupo Tera.

 **About Pignu name:** Pignus is security in latin and I liked this name because of security of my app.
-Later I removed the S for better look and created a pretty yet awesome purple pig thanks to first letters of the name (PIG).
+Later I removed the S for better look and created a minimalistic yet awesome purple pig thanks to first letters of the name (PIG).
 That's all.

 More info in my website: https://www.ernestoflames.com